doudoudedi/hackEmbedded/README.md

 2023.3.7 0.3.6 Added support for the mipsn32 architecture (this architecture may be encountered in devices such as zyxel firewalls)

 2023.5.30 add the retrieval of CVE and output the content of EXP and POC files in the device information

+2023.7.10 0.3.7 add retrieval of CVE, add EXP and POC file content output in device information, update the backdoor code of armelv5's reverse shell file, and add the - sleep parameter to specify the creation interval for reverse shells

 ## Problems to be solved